volkamerlab/MIMB_cellpainting_tutorial/README.md

    cd MIMB_cellpainting_tutorial

 ## Setting Up the Environment
+For setting up the environment install conda :

+1. **Install CONDA**
+To install and use Conda, follow the instructions on the [official Conda installation page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

+2. **Install pip**
+To install pip follow the instructions on the [official pip installation page](https://pip.pypa.io/en/stable/installation/).

+3. **Setting Up the Environment**
-To ensure compatibility and reproducibility, it's recommended to use a Conda environment.
-You can create and activate the environment with the following commands:
+You can now create and activate the environment with the following commands:

 ```sh
 conda create --name mimb_cellpainting python=3.8